exercism/haskell/exercises/twelve-days/README.md

 If you have feedback about an exercise, or want to help implementing a new one, head over there and create an issue.
 We'll do our best to help you!

-## Hints
-- Try to capture the structure of the song in your code, where you build up the song by composing its parts.

 ## Source

 Wikipedia